presented by Michael Groher

 Treatment Approaches to Upper Esophageal Sphincter Disorders

-Michael Groher is a professor of the Department of Communicative Disorders at the University of Redlands in Redlands, California.
-Dr. Groher has spent most of his career working as a medical speech pathologist in acute and long-term care settings.
+Michael Groher is an Emeritus Professor of the Department of Communicative Disorders at the University of Redlands in Redlands, California.
+Dr. Groher spent most of his career working as a medical speech pathologist in acute and long-term care settings.
 The majority of hospital work was done for the Department of Veterans Affairs in Seattle/Tacoma, New York, and Tampa.
 He is best known for his pioneering work with patients who have swallowing disorders.
 The majority of his work is summarized in three texts: Dysphagia: Diagnosis and Management (Three editions), Introduction to Adult Swallowing Disorders, and Clinical Management of Dysphagia in Adults and Children, second edition in press.
 Dr. Groher is an ASHA Fellow, and a past founding associate editor for the journal Dysphagia.
 He is an honorary member of the Japanese Society of Dysphagia Rehabilitation.

 In this chapter, the participant will learn the basics of esophageal-based disorders.
 Dr. Groher frames the basics of esophageal-based disorders in terms of how they might affect the participant’s evaluation procedures of disorders of the upper esophageal sphincter.